sidney-eliot/3d-artists-handbook/content/index.md

 > [!info] Handbooks features
 >
->Learn more about features this handbook has on the [GitHub](https://github.com/sidney-eliot/3d-artists-handbook).
+>Learn more about the features this handbook has on the [GitHub](https://github.com/sidney-eliot/3d-artists-handbook).

 Feel free to leave feedback in the [discussion area](https://github.com/sidney-eliot/3d-artists-handbook/discussions/1) on any aspects that may not be the best practice or are plainly incorrect, and I'll make the necessary improvements.